Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Methods

-We denote a continual learning scenario as $\{D_q\}_{q=0}^{Q-1}$, where $D_q$ is the $q$-th task.
-A model should be trained on these tasks sequentially, using a supervised learning setting similar to that described in subsection ``\nameref{subsec:supervised-details}".
-Additional algorithms (e.g. DBG and XdG \cite{masse2018xdg}) might be applied to facilitate continual learning, according to each experimental condition.
+We denote a task incremental learning scenario as $\{\mathcal{I}_q\}_{q=1}^{Q}$, where $\mathcal{I}_q$ is the $q$-th task.
+A model should be trained on these tasks sequentially, using a supervised learning setting similar to that described in Subsection \textit{Details of classification experiments}.
+When training on task $q$, the model has no access to data on tasks $1$ to $q-1$.
 To evaluate the models' resistance to catastrophic forgetting, we use the average accuracy as the metric